Skip to content

 Without a Clear Purpose, Teams Feels Optional

-Very quickly, users begin asking the same questions:
+Very quickly, employees begin asking practical questions:

 • When should I use Teams instead of email?